dazthecorgi/docs/docs/api/03-q-storage/02-hosting-websites-on-quilibrium.md

 ## Summary

 For static sites, Quilibrium behaves much like a decentralized S3 bucket with a proxy.
-For dynamic functionality, it replaces backend servers with secure SDKs and optional QCL programs for private logic—allowing your app to remain fully decentralized, yet dynamic and interactive.
+For dynamic functionality, it replaces backend servers with secure SDKs and optional QCL programs for private logic — allowing your app to remain fully decentralized, yet dynamic and interactive.